papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

 - `config` - path or URL of the config file
 - `port` - the port to expose an endpoint on
 - `build-block-mode` - how blocks should be built in the fork: batch, manual, instant
-- `import-storage` - a pre-defined JSON/YAML storage file path to override in the parachain's storage
+- `import-storage` - a pre-defined JSON/YAML storage path to override in the parachain's storage
 - `allow-unresolved-imports` - whether to allow Wasm unresolved imports when using a Wasm to build the parachain
 - `html` - include to generate storage diff preview between blocks
 - `mock-signature-host` - mock signature host so that any signature starts with `0xdeadbeef` and filled by `0xcd` is considered valid